 Students who need to go off campus appointments such as doctor's visits or need non-life threatening transport to Presbyterian Intercommunity Hospital are encouraged to ask friends or family to assistance in arranging transportation.
-Whittier College does not directly provide transportation services, but does offer the option for students to arrange for taxi cab service.
-Those students wishing to arrange a taxi cab can call the Mid-City Cabs cab company directly at 562-272-8000 or 1 (800) 200-0101 to arrange service.
-Be sure to give your location.
-Taxi cab drivers will respond within (5) five to (15) fifteen minutes.
+Whittier College currently does not directly provide transportation services.